MikeAustin71/datetimeopsgo/README.md

 The Date Time Utilities currently consist of separate libraries maintained in the sub-directory, 'datetime'.
 This directory also contains tests used to validate these libraries.
+For additional documentation, see the source code files identified below.

 ##### Date Time Operations Component Libraries

- 1. DateTimeUtilitiy - The DateTimeUtility structure provides generalized methods for managing the formatting and display of time.Time date time values.
+ 1. DtMgr - The DtMgr structure provides generalized methods for managing the formatting and display of time.Time, date time values.
      Location: MikeAustin71\datetimeopsgo\datetime\datetimeutility.go

  2. Date Time Constants - This file contains various time constants used